Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 }

 *Methodology and Assumptions*:
 Our MACs calculation assumes per-image processing for the Vision Encoder with an input sequence length of $L=1024$ patches.
-For the VLM Backbone, we assume a single-camera mode with a sequence length of $L=113$ (compressed 1024 --> 64 visual tokens + 48 text tokens + 1 state token).
+For the VLM Backbone, we assume a single-camera mode with a sequence length of $L=113$ (compressed 1024 $arrow$ 64 visual tokens + 48 text tokens + 1 state token).
 The Action Expert is modeled with a prediction horizon of $L=50$ and 10 diffusion steps.
 Notably, we assume efficient KV reuse: the Cross-Attention Key/Value projections for the VLM context are computed only once per inference, while Query projections and Attention scores are computed at each diffusion step.
 The architecture uses Grouped Query Attention ($H_q=12, H_("kv")=4$) with a head dimension of $D_h=80$ (Action Expert).

 *Computational Demand Summary*